amendoza09/splanner/README.md

-# 📅 Sync — Shared Group Calendar
+# 📅 Splanner — Shared Group Calendar

-A real-time shared calendar and chore tracker for groups.
+A real-time shared calendar and chore tracker for households.
 Built with React + Electron on the frontend and FastAPI + PostgreSQL on the backend.
+No accounts — a group is identified by a short code that anyone in the household can use to join.

 ---

 ## Features

 - **Shared group calendar** — join or create a group with a 5-character code, no accounts needed
-- **Weekly & monthly views** — toggle between a time-grid week view and a full month overview
+- **Weekly & monthly views** — a time-grid week view (with prev/next week navigation) and a full month overview
 - **Events & tasks** — create timed events or all-day tasks, assigned to any group member
 - **Chore tracker** — per-member checklist tab with add, complete, and delete support
 - **Real-time sync** — all changes broadcast instantly to every connected device via Socket.IO
-- **Weather widget** — shows current local temperature in the calendar toolbar
+- **Weather widget** — shows current local temperature in the calendar toolbar (US locations only — backed by the National Weather Service API)
+- **Group settings** — regenerate the group's join code or delete the group entirely, both gated behind a confirmation step
 - **Mobile friendly** — responsive layout with a slide-in hamburger menu on small screens
+- **Marketing site + self-host guide** — a landing page (`/`) and an in-app guide (`/self-host`) for running your own instance
+- **Built for a Raspberry Pi + touchscreen** — the Electron app can launch in fullscreen kiosk mode for a wall-mounted display, though any machine that runs Node and Python works
 - **Offline-capable desktop app** — packaged as an Electron app for Windows/Mac/Linux

 ---